 Student Body Organization Lease

-Student body organizations, including those that perform student government functions, are required to have a lease to use campus facilities.
-The lease for student government organizations shall be subject to policies established by the campus.
-Lease amounts for student body organizations may be set at the discretion of the campus.
+Student body organizations, including those that perform student government functions, are required to have a lease to use university facilities.
+The lease for student government organizations shall be subject to policies established by the university.
+Lease amounts for student body organizations may be set at the discretion of the university.
 Cal.
 Educ.
 Code § 89046.

 Sponsored Projects

-Use of CSU and campus facilities for sponsored projects work shall be reflected in a written lease or licensing agreement; however, specific project needs shall be arranged on a special basis as a matter of resources and needs between the campus and the auxiliary organization.
+Use of CSU and university facilities for sponsored projects work shall be reflected in a written lease or licensing agreement; however, specific project needs shall be arranged on a special basis as a matter of resources and needs between the university and the auxiliary organization.
 Use of space for sponsored projects may require reimbursement to CSU.
 Delegation of Fiscal Authority and Responsibility.

 License for Special Use of Campus Facilities

-The one time or special use of CSU and campus facilities such as auditoriums, stadiums, amphitheaters, gymnasium facilities, classrooms, conference rooms, labs, etc. are subject to policies and regulations requiring that CSU or the campus be reimbursed for incremental costs incurred as a result of the activity.
-Such uses shall also be subject to policies established at each campus.
+The one time or special use of CSU and university facilities such as auditoriums, stadiums, amphitheaters, gymnasium facilities, classrooms, conference rooms, labs, etc. are subject to policies and regulations requiring that CSU or the university be reimbursed for incremental costs incurred as a result of the activity.
+Such uses shall also be subject to policies established at each university.
 Cal.
 Educ.
 Code § 89046; 5 CCR §§ 42502 and 42601.

 Construction on CSU Property